• Skip to primary navigation

 • Worcestershire sauce - Soy sauce can be substituted or used with Worcestershire.

-• Egg Noodles - Wide egg noodles or regular are both fine.
+• Egg Noodles - Wide egg noodles or regular width are both fine.
 Otherwise, elbow macaroni noodles can also be substituted.

 • Cornstarch

-• Seasonings: Salt, Paprika, Onion Powder, Garlic Powder, Black Pepper, Mustard Powder
+• Seasonings: Salt, Paprika, Onion Powder, Garlic Powder, Black Pepper, Mustard Powder.

 Customizing the Ingredients